 Although these smartwatches are typically described as suitable for 5 to 12 year-olds, I think, at 10 years-old, the DokiPal is already a bit young for him.
 He liked the camera and photo editing and he thought the video call was cool when it worked, but it rarely did.
 He also liked the idea of the voice assistant and fitness tracking, but the voice assistant is very limited and was unable to answer most queries.

 Is it worth buying?

-No. Though the new review unit worked a lot better than the original one we were sent, it is impossible to recommend the DokiPal and it doesn’t work well enough to provide any peace of mind.
+No. Though the new review unit worked a lot better than the original one we were sent, it is impossible to recommend the DokiPal because it simply doesn’t work well enough to provide any peace of mind.
 I recently tested the Xplora 3S and it has most of the same features, costs a lot less at around $125, and works reasonably well.
 You could also pick up a phone like the Moto G7 Play for $200 and it would be a much better buy for older kids.
-If I had paid $179 for the DokiPal I would check coverage in your area first and make sure you get an appropriate SIM card to go in it.
+If you are tempted to pay $179 for the DokiPal I would check coverage in your area first and make sure you get an appropriate SIM card to go in it.

 - The best fitness trackers for 2019

 - Coros Apex is light in weight, long on battery life, but misses on features